jayhf/OpenTkControl/README.md

 2. Both d3dimage and writeablebitmap approaches, high flexiblity.

-3. Async GL.ReadPixel and double pixel buffer object in writeablebitmap.
+3. Enable MSAA.

-4. Use storage and sync object to boost frame.
+4. Use dataflow to maximize fps .

-5. Can set frame rate.
+5. Can stop and resume render; can preview render; can auto suspend render when control is user invisible, can set frame rate.

 6. Provider a 2d coordinate chart example.